Substance Use

 3. REM sleep

-After alcohol wears off, the body spends more time in light sleep, resulting in more sleep disruptions.
+After alcohol wears off, the body spends more time in light sleep, resulting in more sleep disruptions in slow-wave sleep.

 Alcohol and Melatonin Production

-As part of the 24-hour cycle, the body releases melatonin to prepare you for sleep at night.
+As part of the 24-hour cycle, the body releases melatonin in the first half of the night to prepare you for sleep at night.
 Studies have found that consuming alcohol before bed lowers melatonin levels and interferes with body temperature, compromising overall sleep quality.

 Alcohol and Insomnia